giantswarm/giantswarm-js-client/docs/AppsApi.md

 <a name="createClusterApp"></a>
 # **createClusterApp**
-> V4App createClusterApp(authorization, clusterId, appName, opts)
+> V4App createClusterApp(clusterId, appName, opts)

 Install an app